Welcome to the Resources page for Disneyland on a Budget: How Our Family Spends 30 Days a Year at Disneyland without Breaking the Bank!

 And how do you spend $294 but end up with $249 in spending money for food and merchandise?

 Here’s how your $294 Disneyland Vacation breaks down!

 This is the cash out of pocket you will pay for your Disneyland vacation:

-$294 total annual fees and taxes.
+$294 total credit card annual fees and hotel tax.
 You’ll have a month or so before you’ll have to pay these fees off because of the initial grace period on the credit cards.
 Here’s the breakdown of all the out of pocket fees: